Number6174/WritingHTTPServer/README.md

 Where
 * `username` should be the display name of the sub
 * `t` is the tier and must be one of "Prime", "Tier 1", "Tier 2", "Tier 3", "1000", "2000", or "3000".
+  If it is not one of these, it is treated as "Tier 1".
 * `amount` is an integer
 * `msg` is a string along the message.